SERVING CENTRAL LINN COUNTY, OREGON SINCE 1889

 Sharon is a retired CFO and CEO with a long career serving government agencies and nonprofit organizations.
 She earned a B.S. in Accounting from the University of Oregon and served 26 years in the Oregon National Guard, where she honed her leadership skills and deepened her commitment to public service.
 Sharon is the First Vice Commander of the American Legion in Brownsville and serves on the board of Sharing Hands, continuing her advocacy for veterans and families in need.
 She and her husband, Woody, have four children and enjoy life on their tree farm with their husky, Eva, and two lively chickens, Elvis and Ginger.

-Jeff Brown is a retired sales and management professional with a long-standing commitment to community service.
+Jeff is a retired sales and management professional with a long-standing commitment to community service.
 He has been actively involved in several nonprofit organizations, including the Lions Club and the American Legion, reflecting his dedication to civic engagement and improving the lives of those around him.
 Jeff is also passionate about local journalism and plays a key role in helping to revive The Brownsville Times, recognizing the essential role a community newspaper plays in keeping residents informed and connected.
 He and his wife enjoy traveling and have spent time exploring both the US and destinations abroad.

 Daniel R. Murphy holds a B.S. from Oregon State University and a J.D. from Willamette University College of Law.
 He operated a private law practice in Lebanon from 1981 to 1989, then served as Deputy District Attorney for Linn County until 1994.
 From 1994 to 2018, he was a Circuit Court Judge for Linn County.
 After retiring from the bench, he wrote part-time for The Times from 2019 to 2024.
 Daniel is also a Linn County Master Gardener, a tour guide at the Moyer House, and serves on the boards of both the Linn County Museum Friends and the Linn County Museum Trust.
 He believes a free and independent press is vital to both democracy and small communities and serves on The Brownsville Times board in support of that ideal.